insight-platform/Similari/README.md

 #### Python 3.10 Base Image

-If you use mostly the most recent Python environment, you can build with base Python container:
+If you use the most recent Python environment, you can build with base Python container:

 ```
 docker build -t similari_py -f docker/python_3.10/Dockerfile .